 NOTE: The authentication procedures in step 2 are built on top of the transport layer mechanism specified in Annex Y.2 of 3GPP TS 33.501 [16].

 3. The MSGin5G Server sends an MSGin5G UE registration response to the MSGin5G UE.
 The response includes the information elements as detailed in Table 8.2.1-4.

+The MSGin5G Server checks whether the registration type corresponds to the existing registration status, so for a successful procedure:

+For an initial registration, the existing registration status is “unregistered”.

+For a registration update, the existing registration status is “registered”.

+For a registration resume, the existing registration status is “registration hold”.

 If the registration is successful, the MSGin5G Server stores the UE Service ID and associated MSGin5G Client Profile information.
+For all registration types, the MSGin5G Server sets the registration status to “registered”.

+If the registration is not successful, the MSGin5G Server leaves the registration status unchanged.

 Table 8.2.1-4: MSGin5G UE registration response